PauseAI/pauseai-website/src/posts/xrisk.md

 - Design a novel bioweapon, e.g. by combining viral strands or by using [protein folding](https://alphafold.ebi.ac.uk) and order it to be printed in a lab.
 - Trigger a nuclear war by convincing humans that another country is (about to) launch a nuclear attack.

-## From an evolutionary perspective

-DNA and an AI might feel different, but both are pieces of information that could be copied and replicated.
-When an AI for any reason does care about its existence in the real world, it will be competing for existence just like all living things.
+## Silicon vs Carbon

 We should consider the advantages that a smart piece of software may have over us:

-- **Speed**: Computers operate at extremely high speed, compared to brains.
-Human neurons operate at a clock speed of about 100hz, while computers can operate at millions of times that speed.
+- **Speed**: Computers operate at extremely high speed compared to brains.
+Human neurons operate at a clock speed of about 100hz, whereas silicon transistors can switch a billion times a second.
 - **Location**: An AI is not constrained to one body - it can be in many locations at once.
 We have built the infrastructure for it: the internet.
 - **Physical limits**: We cannot add more brains into our skull and become smarter.
 An AI could dramatically improve its capabilities by adding hardware, like more memory, more processing power, more sensors (cameras, microphones).
 An AI could also extend its 'body' by controlling connected devices.
 - **Materials**: Humans are made of organic materials.
 Our bodies no longer work if they are too warm or cold, they need food, they need oxygen.
 Machines can be built from more robust materials, like metals, and can operate in a much wider range of environments.
 - **Collaboration**: Humans can collaborate, but it is difficult and time-consuming, so we often fail to coordinate well.
-An AI could collaborate complex information with replicas of itself at high speed.
+An AI could collaborate complex information with replicas of itself at high speed because it can communicate at the speed that data can be sent over the internet.

 A superintelligent AI will have many advantages to outcompete us.
 But why would it _want to_?